spiritual life office

 Spiritual Renewal Retreats:

 Funds and resources are available for students to take an off campus retreat.
 In the past students have spent days at a Benedictine monastery in NY, immersed themselves at a monastery in VT, attended a Yoga Institute in MA, made silent retreat at a Boston retreat center, and many more.
 Numerous options are available.
-Consult with Robin Olson to consider possibilities, and see Spiritual Retreats for more detailed information.
+Consult with Holly Benzenhafer to consider possibilities, and see Spiritual Retreats for more detailed information.

 Vocation Vacation Alternative Spring Break